 We love serving braised chicken thighs over garlic mashed potatoes.
 If you need a vegetable, we love crispy roasted brussels sprouts or Sicilian cauliflower!

 Here, we’re serving the braised chicken thighs with a simple arugula salad.
-It’s fresh baby arugula, a pinch of flaky sea salt, and a generous drizzle of aged balsamic vinegar.
-Easy, light, healthy, and a beautiful contrast to the sweet onions and fennel.
+Toss with a pinch of flaky sea salt and a generous drizzle of aged balsamic vinegar.
+Easy, light, and a beautiful contrast to the sweet onions and fennel.

 The chicken is so tender and juicy!
 You may think you don’t like fennel, but it is so similar in flavor and texture to the sweet sautéed onions — if you are a fan of caramelized onions, there’s a strong chance you’ll love this dish!